dopt/users-javascript-browser-client/README.md

 ## Overview

-The Dopt users JavaScript client is a friendly client-side package for accessing the Dopt blocks API to access and updates block and flow state for a particular user in Dopt.
+The Dopt users JavaScript client is a friendly client-side package for accessing identifying users and groups and properties associated with them to Dopt.

-It is published to npm as [`@dopt/users-javascript-browser-client`](https://www.npmjs.com/package/@dopt/blocks-javascript-node-client).
+It is published to npm as [`@dopt/users-javascript-browser-client`](https://www.npmjs.com/package/@dopt/users-javascript-node-client).

 ## Installation